akalivaty/Auray/docs/ts_103701_only_test_scenario.md

 ## 5.9.2 Test Group 5.9-2

-5.9.2.0 Test group objective The test group addresses the provision 5.9-2.
+### 5.9.2.0 Test group objective

+The test group addresses the provision 5.9-2.

-5.9.2.1 Test case 5.9-2-1 (conceptual)
+### 5.9.2.1 Test case 5.9-2-1 (conceptual)

+#### Test purpose

 The purpose of this test case is the conceptual assessment of the resilience mechanisms concerning outages of network and power a) and the operation during network outages b) and restoration after power outages c).

+#### Test units

-Test units a) The TL **shall** apply all test units as specified in the Test case 5.9-1-1 for the resilience mechanisms in IXIT 23-ResMech.
+a) The TL **shall** apply all test units as specified in the Test case 5.9-1-1 for the resilience mechanisms in IXIT 23-ResMech.

 b) The TL **shall** assess whether the resilience mechanisms in IXIT 23-ResMech protecting against network connectivity outages according to "Type" are appropriate to ensure, that the DUT remains operating and locally functional in the case of a loss of network connectivity.

 c) The TL **shall** assess whether the resilience mechanisms in IXIT 23-ResMech protecting against power outages according to "Type" are appropriate to ensure, that the DUT resumes the connectivity and functionality after a loss of power in the same or improved state as before.

+#### Assignment of verdict

 The verdict PASS is assigned if:

+- the resilience mechanisms are appropriate to protect against network connectivity and power outages; and
+- every resilience mechanism is appropriate to achieve its security guarantees; and
+- the resilience mechanisms are appropriate to ensure that the DUT remains operating and locally functional in the case of a loss of network connectivity; and
 - the resilience mechanisms are appropriate to ensure that the DUT recovers cleanly after a loss of power.

 The verdict FAIL is assigned otherwise.

+### 5.9.2.2 Test case 5.9-2-2 (functional)

+#### Test purpose

 The purpose of this test case is the functional assessment of the resilience mechanisms concerning outages of network and power, the operation during network outages and restoration after power outages.

+#### Test units

 a) The TL **shall** interrupt the DUT's connection to the network and functionally assess whether the resilience mechanisms operate as described in IXIT 23-ResMech and the DUT remains operating and locally functional after the loss of network connectivity.